macOS FileVault User Experience

 - Please contact the DIT Service Desk and they will be able to provide a passcode to unlock the Mac drive.

-- When the FileVault disk encryption policy has been enabled on your UMD managed macOS computer, you will see the following notification at login.
-Click Enable Now.
+1. When the FileVault disk encryption policy has been enabled on your UMD managed macOS computer, you will see the following notification.
+The computer will restart and display a prompt to enable disk encryption.

 - Open System Preferences and click Security & Privacy.